marcojonker/data-elevator/README.md

 ```

-* Enter you migration code in the generated floor file located in './data-elevator/floors/'
+* Enter you migration code in the generated floor file located in './data-elevator/floors/'.
-* Move the elevator up to migrate your data up
+* Move the elevator up to migrate your data.

 ```
 #!shell